Ecdosis/MML-editor/mml-dialect.md

 This keyword expects an array of JSON objects, which have the standard leftTag, rightTag and prop attributes.
 LeftTags are recognised only at paragraph start and rightTags only at paragraph end, although they may be preceded or followed by white space (tabs and spaces).
 Paraformats generate &lt;p&gt; elements in HTML with the prop as the class name.

 #### milestones
 Milestones mark positions in the text where some counter changes value, such as a page break.
 They designate the value of that proerty until the next such break.
 They are rendered as spans with the class of the "prop" attribute.
 This keyword expects an array of JSON objects each of which has the standard leftTag, rightTag and prop attributes.
+Milestones are usually formatted with the css property display: none.